 Center of Excellence in Pediatric Sedation Application Procedure

-The 2020 application period is now closed and will reopen in June 2020 for the designation period of 2021-2025.
+The 2021 application period will open in June 2020 for the designation period of 2021-2025.
 Continue reading below for an overview and advance planning.

 |Platinum Institutional Members||complimentary|